Vietnam Garment Manufacturing for Scaled Production

 Build a stronger production program in Vietnam

-Pham Fashion House supports established brands and growing organizations with apparel sourcing, factory coordination, quality control, and scaled garment production in Vietnam.
+Pham Fashion House supports established brands and institutional buyers with apparel sourcing, factory coordination, quality control, and scaled garment production in Vietnam.
+Programs typically start at 3,000+ units per style.

 Explore Our Services